Lala Kent On ‘Vanderpump Rules’ Co-Stars: Are They Jealous Of Her Love Life?

 Now, she’s hoping she can get her job back.
 No word on whether Kent will be filming the reunion special.
 If so, one can imagine that she will have plenty of questions about her relationship, including that non-disclosure agreement that Lala supposedly wanted her co-stars to sign before they hung out with her boyfriend.

 What do you think of Lala Kent’s tweets about her Vanderpump Rules co-stars being jealous of her?
-Do you think Stassi, Kristen and Katie are jealous of her, as she’s in a relationship that isn’t on national television where people can pick it apart?
+Do you think Stassi, Kristen, and Katie are jealous of her, as she’s in a relationship that isn’t on national television where people can pick it apart?
 Do you think they all wished they were as spoiled as her?

 [Featured Image by Rochelle Brodin/Getty Images for De Re Gallery]